Mária Telkes: Early life and education

 Telkes was born in Budapest, Hungary, in 1900 to Aladár and Mária (née Lábán) de Telkes.
 Her grandfather Simon Telkes was from a Jewish family.
 In 1881, her father magyarized the family name to Telkes.
 In 1883 he converted to the Unitarian faith.
 In 1907 he was elevated to the Hungarian nobility, with the prefix kelenföldi.

 From an early age, Telkes was interested in chemistry, making her own chemistry set at age 10.
 Her father encouraged her explorations.
 Raised in Budapest, she embarked on a journey in physical chemistry at the University of Budapest, earning her Bachelor of Arts in 1920.
 In her first year there, she read an influential book, "Energy Sources of the Future" by Kornel Zelowitch.
 She said that book influenced her in deciding to go to the United States, since most solar energy work was being done there at that time.
-Her academic pursuits continued as she pursued a Ph.D. in physical chemistry at the University of Budapest, completing her doctoral studies in 1924.
+Her academic pursuits continued as she pursued a Ph.D. in physical chemistry at the University of Budapest, where she was a lecturer in physics from 1923 to 1924, completing her doctoral studies in 1924.

 Following her educational achievements, Telkes became an instructor at the University of Geneva in 1924.
 However, her life took a turn when, after visiting a relative who served as the Hungarian consul in Cleveland, Ohio, she decided to immigrate to the United States.
-She was also a lecturer in physics at the University of Budapest in 1923 and 1924.